Jackson Hole Mountain Resort

 The Opportunity

-As a world class ski resort, visited by thousands of tourists, loved by locals, and situated in the pristine Greater Yellowstone Ecosystem, JHMR is uniquely situated and beholden to protect the very place that provides such an unparalled experience.
-The operations required of a ski resort are vast and there is a myriad of vehicles types needed to maintain operations.
+As a world class ski resort visited by thousands of tourists, loved by locals, and situated in the pristine Greater Yellowstone Ecosystem, JHMR is uniquely situated and beholden to protect the very place that provides such an unparalleled experience.
+The operations required of a ski resort are vast and there is a myriad of vehicle types needed to maintain a smoothly functioning resort.
 This provides an opportunity to deploy a variety of solutions to offset the impact of the footprint of resort operations.

 The Solution

-JHMR’s long time fleet manager, Steve Parker, has quietly been deploying unique fuela and vehicle solutions for years.
+JHMR’s long time fleet manager, Steve Parker, has quietly been deploying unique fuels and vehicle solutions for years.
 These are JHMR’s current solutions in action:

 Renewable Diesel